CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 10. Lightsabers can be made illegal, however, the lightsaber must be lit.
 A holstered lightsaber isn’t an arrestable offense.

 11. Civil Protection may only party with other CPs.

-12. Suicide Bombers may not do any criminal activities besides Jihad bombing.

 13. Only thieves can counter, other criminals can not.